-SEC.
-58. No law shall be passed, except by a bill adopted by both houses, and no bill shall be aftered and amended on its passage through either house as to change its original nurpose.
+Sec.
+58. No law shall be passed, except by a bill adopted by both houses, and no bill shall be altered and amended on its passage through either house as to change its original

 Sec.
-59. The enacting clause of every law shall be as follows: "Be it enacted by the Legislative Assembly of the
+59. The enacting clause or every law share of the illews: "Be it enacted by the Legislative Assembly of the follows: